Team-Parasympathetic/ExperimentScheduler/README.md

 .\Install-Lab-App.cmd
 ```

 The installer builds the desktop app and creates fresh **Experiment Scheduler** shortcuts on the Desktop and in the Start Menu.
-The Start Menu shortcut cleanup removes stale shortcuts with the same app name before recreating the current one.

 To update an existing lab PC checkout: